-To better communicate how we think about creating value through data within an investment group, we have developed the Malartu Data Maturity Model (MDMM).
+To better communicate how we think about creating value through data within an advisory firm, we have developed the Malartu Data Maturity Model (MDMM).
 The goal of the MDMM is three-fold:

 To provide a simple assessment tool for where your firm currently sits

-To guide milestones for implementing the Malartu data platform
+To guide milestones for implementing a data platform like Malartu

 To avoid pitfalls in establishing data capabilities at your firm

-The MDMM is derived from the Dell data maturity model and optimized for the private market investment firm.
-Resourceful firms like Dell apply analytics to understand correlations and connections within their portfolio operation, due diligence, or other reporting and arrive at better, faster, decisions.
+The MDMM is derived from the Dell data maturity model and optimized for accountants and consultants advising small businesses.
+Resourceful firms like Dell apply analytics to understand correlations and connections within their operation to make better decisions, faster.

 To get to the point of being truly data driven, your firm needs to know where you’ve been and where you currently stand in your path to data maturity.
 It’s important to follow this model because trust is built along this path - it is impossible to make important strategic decisions based on data without trust that your data and systems are reliable.